mg-Ben/MyKnowledge/Useful_tools/Useful_commands/Useful commands.md

 ```
 Flags and options:
 - `--cacert <path_to_CA_cetificate>`: specify a [[Cybersecurity#Certificate Authorities (CA)|CA certificate file]] to trust in.
 You may need to run curl with [[Linux#Users#Super/Root users|sudo]] as the certificate file might be private
+- `--insecure`: if you want to connect to a remote endpoint without specifying a CA certificate to trust in (insecure mode)
 - `-s or --silent`: silent mode.
 Used to prevent the command output from displaying additional data like this:
 ```
  % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current